chclau/par2ser/README.md

-VHDL code for parallel to serial converter
+VHDL code for parallel to serial converter in two versions, mux based and shift register based